violetto-rose/violetto-rose.github.io/UI-UX/tutorials/chat-app-redesign.md

 Pro tip: You can also search for the plugin directly within Figma and run it from the plugins menu.

+> **Disclaimer**:
+>
+> The Helvetica Neue font is the intellectual property of its original author and is provided here for personal use only.
+This tutorial uses the font for educational purposes only.
+For commercial use, please ensure you obtain the appropriate license from the author.
+By downloading, you acknowledge that you respect the rights of the original creator.
+>
-Note: You can download Helvetica Neue font [here](https://violetto-rose.github.io/UI-UX/public/resources/Helvetica-Neue.zip).
+> Note: You can download Helvetica Neue font **[here](https://violetto-rose.github.io/UI-UX/public/resources/Helvetica-Neue.zip)**.

 ### ▶ Creating a Frame